MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-recognizers.md

 ### LUIS recognizer

-Language Understanding (LUIS) is a cloud-based API service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning, and pull out relevant, detailed information.
+Language Understanding Intelligent Service (LUIS) is a cloud-based API service that applies custom machine-learning intelligence to a user's conversational, natural language text to predict overall meaning, and pull out relevant, detailed information.
 The LUIS recognizer enables you to extract intents and entities from a users utterance based on the defined LUIS application, which you train in advance.

 To create a LUIS recognizer: